vishrutkohli/mailman3/src/mailman/docs/MTA.rst

 Cooperation between Mailman and the MTA requires some configuration of both.
 MTA configuration differs for each of the available MTAs, and there is a section for each one.
-Instructions for Postfix are given below.
-We would really appreciate contributions of configurations for Exim and Sendmail, and welcome information about other popular open source mail servers.
+Instructions for Postfix and Exim (v4) are given below.
+We would really appreciate a contribution of a configuration for Sendmail, and welcome information about other popular open source mail servers.

 Configuring Mailman to communicate with the MTA is straightforward, and basically the same for all MTAs.
 In your ``mailman.cfg`` file,